wyharveychen/CloserLookFewShot/README.md

 ## Citation
 Please cite the article:

-"A Closer Look at Few-shot Classification"
-Wei-Yu Chen, Yen-Cheng Liu, Zsolt Kira, Yu-Chiang Frank Wang, Jia-Bin Huang, ICLR'19
+@inproceedings{
+chen2019a,
+title={A Closer Look at Few-shot Classification}, author={Wei-Yu Chen and Yen-Cheng Liu and Zsolt Kira and Yu-Chiang Frank Wang and Jia-Bin Huang}, booktitle={International Conference on Learning Representations}, year={2019}
+}